Dr Neil Christie

 My main research areas cover late Roman to medieval archaeology, with a special interest in the late Roman Empire, in Italy and in urbanism, plus in areas such as defences, and church archaeology.

 I teach on various courses at all levels of undergraduate degrees in Archaeology and in Ancient History and on Masters courses.
-My main Year 1 teaching is 'Introduction to World Archaeology AD'; in Year 2 'Living in Towns: Medieval to Early Modern Archaeology and Approaches'; and in Year 3 'Early Christian Europe'.
+My main Year 1 teaching is 'Introduction to World Archaeology AD'; in Year 2 'Living in Towns: Medieval to Post-Medieval Archaeology and Approaches'; and in Year 3 'Early Christian Europe'.
 I have overseen the MA in Archaeology and Landscape History and contribute to the MAs in Archaeology and Roman Archaeology.

 I have overseen numerous PhDs at Leicester, with many of my former supervisees having gone on to academic positions.
 Recent completed PhDs include: Denis Sami - Church and Economy in Byzantine Sicily; Matilda Holmes - Foodways in Saxon England.
 Current PhD students include: Chantal Bielmann - Church, Society and identity in Late Antique and Early Medieval Switzerland and Claudia Eicher - Religious conversion and social and settlement change in late antique central Gaul.
 Do contact me if interested in pursuing a topic in my field (see link above on 'Research Interests').

 Transforming Townscapes.
 From Burh to Borough: The Archaeology of Wallingford, AD 800–1400.
 By Neil Christie and Oliver Creighton, with Matt Edgeworth and Helena Hamerow.
 Society for Medieval Archaeology Monograph 35, London, 2103 (500 pp)